A life coach is a professional who helps you reach a goal or make a change in your life.

 Your coach is someone who supports you, motivates you, and holds you accountable for achieving your vision for yourself.
 Whatever it is that you want in your life, they will help you get there.

-A life coach helps you to move your life forward and to find fulfillment, success, well-being and happiness.
+A life coach helps you to move your life forward and to find meaning, fulfillment, success, well-being and happiness.
 They can help you to pinpoint the blocks or obstacles that are making you feel “stuck” and help you to move through them.

 They may also guide you through a life transition, such as finding a new career, or looking to start a new relationship.
 You might call them a “change facilitator” or a “courage catalyst”.